imapsync/imapsync/README.md

 INSTALL

-     Imapsync works under any Unix with perl.
+     Imapsync works under any Unix with Perl.

-     Imapsync works under most Windows (2000, XP, Vista, Seven, Eight, Ten and all Server releases 2000, 2003, 2008 and R2, 2012 and R2)
+     Imapsync works under most Windows (2000, XP, Vista, Seven, Eight, Ten and all Server releases 2000, 2003, 2008 and R2, 2012 and R2, 2016)
      as a standalone binary software called imapsync.exe, usually launched from a batch file in order to avoid always typing the options.

      Imapsync works under OS X as a standalone binary software called imapsync_bin_Darwin